-Problem Statement 5 Areas: Perceptions
+Problem Statement 3 Areas: Perceptions

-Problem Statement 6: Limited resources prevented teachers from fully integrating technology into their instruction, or developing lesson plans to facilitate children's abilities to collaborate, communicate, create, and critically analyze through technology.
+Problem Statement 4: During the 2020-2021 school year, teachers have had to integrate technology into their instruction and develop lesson plans to facilitate children's abilities to collaborate, communicate, create, and critically analyze through technology.

-Root Cause 6: The budget allotted for these resources was not adequate to provide enough devices to meet our campus needs, or keep up with changes and updates to hardware and software.
+Root Cause 4: Limited access to technology and connectivity led to significant learning gaps, along with budget restraints. resulting in the inability to provide enough devices to meet our campus needs, or keep up with changes and updates to hardware and software.
 Additionally, there are very few opportunities for teachers to receive technology-oriented professional development.

-Problem Statement 6 Areas: School Processes & Programs
+Problem Statement 4 Areas: School Processes & Programs